coezbek/baker/README.md

 Baker is a "Project Setup as Code" tool that allows you to specify the steps to set up a project, execute them, and track their progress.

 Baker uses Markdown syntax to define lists of steps to execute in order to set up a project.
-The steps can be a combination of shell commands and manual steps.
+The steps can be a combination of shell commands, ruby code and manual steps.

 For example, to set up a basic Rails project, you can create a `bake_rails.md` file with the following content: